Pediatric Endocarditis

 What Causes Endocarditis?

-Also, individuals born with certain types of heart defects are predisposed to getting endocarditis from bacteria that would not affect a person born without these defects.
-The reason for endocarditis in all of these individuals is that there is either a preexisting valve or tissue abnormality (leading to places where bacteria can attach themselves) or very aggressive bacteria can attach itself even to a normal valve.
+Individuals born with certain types of heart defects are predisposed to getting endocarditis from bacteria due to either a preexisting valve or tissue abnormality (leading to places where bacteria can attach themselves).
+In other cases, if the bacteria are aggressive can attach itself even to a normal valve.
 Once the bacteria attach themselves or gain a foothold, they begin to multiply.
 This, in turn, causes inflammation and damages the heart valve.

 What Are the Symptoms of Endocarditis?

 People with endocarditis have a variety of symptoms.
 The symptoms may appear over a period of days or weeks.
-In early stages of infectious endocarditis, the symptoms may be mistaken for the flu.
+In initial stages of infectious endocarditis, the symptoms may be mistaken for the flu.

 The most usual symptoms are: